biocpp/biocpp-core/doc/tutorial/ranges/index.md

 ## Views in the standard library and in SeqAn

 The standard library in C++20 provides a number of useful views and SeqAn provides many views, as well.
-Most views provided by SeqAn3 are specific to biological operations, like seqan3::views::trim_quality which trims sequences based on the quality or seqan3::views::complement which generates the complement of a nucleotide sequence.
+Most views provided by SeqAn3 are specific to biological operations, like bio::views::trim_quality which trims sequences based on the quality or bio::views::complement which generates the complement of a nucleotide sequence.
 But SeqAn3 also provides some general purpose views.

 Have a look at the \link views views-submodule \endlink to get an overview of SeqAn's views and also read through the